NetherlandsWorldwide

 • Birth notification from the hospital, in English.
 Be sure that all names appear correctly.

 • You and your partner’s marriage certificate.
+The document should not be over 6 months old.
 If this document was not issued in the Netherlands, it must be legalised.

 • Your partner’s passport.